mgrinko/gogame-react/README.md

-# React + TypeScript + Vite
+# Go Game - React Client

-This is a cient for https://github.com/makasim/gogame.
+This is a React cient for https://github.com/makasim/gogame.

 To run it locally you need to have [Node.js LTS](https://nodejs.org/en).
 Then install dependencies: